Partial identification via conditional linear programs: estimation and policy learning: Estimation

+Below, we will focus on characterizing the properties of the lower bound estimator; the upper bound is analogous.

 We note that written this way, this estimator is a form of the covariate-assisted intersection bounds estimator proposed by \citet{semenova_aggregated_2024}.
 However, even though there are potentially $\binom{K}{J}$ possible bases, we need not perform an exhaustive search over all possibilities.
 Indeed, we need not even enumerate nor analytically characterize the set of bases $\mathcal{B}$.
 Instead, we can use the simplex algorithm \citep{dantzig_maximization_1951} to determine an optimal basic feasible solution, which has polynomial run-time in typical cases and is efficient in practice, though it has exponential run-time in the worst-case \citep{spielman_smoothed_2004}.

-To recover the optimal basis corresponding to the solution $\hat{\bm{p}}(x)$, we simply keep track of which values are non-zero, i.e. $\widehat{B}(x) = \{i \mid \hat{p}_i(x) > 0\}$.
-This provides a substantial computational speedup over analytic vertex enumeration approaches that require enumerating all possible bases.
-Note, however, that we must run the simplex algorithm for each unique value of the covariates $x$ in the sample, potentially up to $n$ times.
+This provides a substantial computational speedup over analytic vertex enumeration approaches that require enumerating all possible bases, which is particularly helpful because we must find the optimal bases for each unique value of the covariates $x$ in the sample, potentially up to $n$ times.

-Below we will focus on aspects of this problem pertinent to LPs and the entropic estimator we propose below.

 The quality of the plug-in estimates of the optimal bases will depend on the difficulty of picking out an optimal basis from the set of all possible bases.
-To quantify this, we will define the \emph{sub-optimality gaps} $\Delta_L(x)$ and $\Delta_U(x)$ as the minimum difference between an optimal value of the conditional LP and the value of the LP at any other non-optimal vertex of the constraint set $\mathcal{P}(x)$.
-This can be written in terms of the non-optimal bases $\mathcal{B}\setminus \mathcal{B}_L^\ast$ and $\mathcal{B}\setminus \mathcal{B}_U^\ast$:
+To quantify this, we will define the \emph{sub-optimality gap} $\Delta_L(x)$ as the minimum difference between an optimal value of the conditional LP and the value of the LP at any other non-optimal vertex of the constraint set $\mathcal{P}(x)$.
+This can be written in terms of the non-optimal bases $\mathcal{B}\setminus \mathcal{B}_L^\ast$: